Hugh Murnane FCCA describes how his training has enabled him to move from Ireland to Australia, latterly becoming CFO of Omnicom Media Group

-When he first came to Sydney in 2003, ACCA had a low profile in Australia.
-‘It’s been a pleasure to see how it’s developed in that time,’ Murnane says.
+When he first came to Sydney back in 2003, ACCA had a relatively low profile in Australia.
+‘It has been a pleasure to see how it has developed in that time,’ Murnane says.
 He believes the alliance with CA ANZ (Chartered Accountants Australia and New Zealand) is the right way to continue building ACCA’s brand recognition in this part of the world.

-Outside of work, family occupies much of this father of three’s time.
-The Botany Bay playground of his three Aussie-born kids is a long way from Murnane’s own childhood home in Tipperary, Ireland, but things have panned out well.
+Outside of work, family occupies much of this father-of-three’s time.
+The Botany Bay playground of his Aussie-born kids is a long way from Murnane’s own childhood home in Tipperary, Ireland, but things have panned out well.

-‘While I remain proudly Irish and may never support the Wallabies (Australia’s national Rugby Union team), I truly love Australia and am appreciative of the opportunities and lifestyle it offers,’ he said.
+‘While I remain proudly Irish and may never support the Wallabies [Australia’s national Rugby Union team], I truly love Australia and am appreciative of the opportunities and lifestyle it offers,’ he says.

 Peta Tomlinson, journalist

 "As a CFO, the onus of professional development is on you.
 If you sit still, you are at risk of being commoditised"